 Activating Wing Chun Triangles

 Link and Lock - The Waist and Stance Must be United

 Activating these triangles is paramount for delivering efficacy and power, which may remain dormant without an understanding of how wedges function.
 The primary function of a wedge is to separate, split apart or cut which requires a force to move the wedge forward from the blunt end.
 A wedge with a wider base requires more energy to do its job.
 Conversely a wedge with a narrow base requires less energy.

 While the width of the wedge’s base does have implications in Wing Chun, the most important aspect to note is that ENERGY is needed to make the triangles function EFFECTIVELY.
-So then, how do we apply energy to our triangles to activate these triangles?
+So then, how do we apply energy to our triangles to activate them?

 First, we must make sure we link and lock our upper and lower triangles. (see diagram).
 We create this link through the adduction of the thighs and pelvis.
 This adduction kinetically links the spine to the thighs, activating the origin and insertion points of psoas.
 Further, through squeezing the hui yin or perineum (tai gong), we send a surge of energy into the spine and dan tien.
 Once we connect the lower triangle to the upper triangle in this manner, we must lower the elbows and relax the shoulders to link and lock the two triangles together.
 This connection method MUST be present throughout all stances and footwork to maintain structural integrity and true power.

 Activating Wing Chun Triangles